Skip to main content

 over-the-range-microwave-height-from-range

-Over the range microwaves are installed 30 inches over the cooking surface, leaving about 14-15 inches of space between the microwave and your stovetop.
+Over-the-range microwaves are typically installed 30 inches above the cooking surface, leaving about 13-14 inches of space between the microwave and your stovetop.

 Note: Over-the-range microwaves are not a good choice for ventilation.